Cover of The Art of Laziness: Overcome Procrastination & Improve Your Productivity

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from The Art of Laziness: Overcome Procrastination & Improve Your Productivity:
+The most popular highlights from The Art of Laziness: Overcome Procrastination & Improve Your Productivity, saved by readers on Screvi.

 “If you spend your time chasing butterflies, they'll fly away.
 But if you spend time making a beautiful garden, the butterflies will come.
 Don't chase, attract.”